cscarpon/FMT/README.md

 # Forest Monitoring Tool (FMT)
-A Lidar Tool designed to help foresters, scientists, citizen scientists, and anyone who is curious enough to explore.
+A Lidar Tool that is designed to help foresters, scientists, citizen scientists, and anyone who is curious enough to explore.

 The tool combines most pre-processing, processing, and post-processing procedures for any point cloud, raster, and shapefile data in the click of a few buttons.